orbitalquark/textadept/docs/api.md

   The default value is `true`.
   A third option, `ui.SHOW_ALL_TABS` may be used to always show the tab bar, even if only one buffer is open.
+  The default value is `false`, and focuses buffers when messages are printed to them.

 <a id="ui.title"></a>
 #### `ui.title` (string, Write-only)